roman-milk/roman-milk.github.io/victoria-the-slut.md

+===

- ****** Victoria the Slut Ch.
-03 ****** byLifeisgood21© I wandered back into the house and made myself a coffee.
+I wandered back into the house and made myself a coffee.
 Vic came down a few minutes later wearing jeans and a very tight low cut red t-shirt.
 "Well I am off.
 I will see you later this afternoon."
 She said, giving me a long kiss on the lips.

  I accompanied her to the door, pinching her ass as she left.
 "See you later."
 I said.